3:45PM - 5:45PM

 This course assumes no particular knowledge – students are more than welcome to join the program with little (or even no) public speaking experience.
 We all have to start somewhere – and this is the perfect place to do so.

-Keeping this in mind, the program is also appropriate for students who have already completed our Presentation Skills Tabby Cats or Presentation Skills Tigers holiday programs (or alternatively our Tabby Cats Online or Tigers Online programs) – the Leopards course goes through a range of different skills, and uses a various different activities, meaning that students are able (and encouraged) to do this program, even if they’ve already completed our holiday programs.
+Our Leopards program is also appropriate for students who have already completed our Presentation Skills Tabby Cats or Presentation Skills Tigers holiday programs (or alternatively our Tabby Cats Online or Tigers Online programs) – the Leopards course goes through a range of different skills, and uses various different activities, meaning that students are able (and encouraged) to do this program, even if they’ve already completed our holiday programs.

 That said, if your child has already done multiple holiday programs with us – or has formal public speaking training from another source – they may get more out of our more advanced Presentation Skills Lions program.